|Nutrition Facts (per serving)|

 Pressure Cooker Option for Beans: Using the reserved adobo broth, and adding water to cover at least 2 inches, cook beans in a pressure cooker on high for about 20 minutes.

-When beans are almost cooked, add the rellenos or dumplings for about 10 minutes.
+Add the rellenos or dumplings, when beans are almost cooked, for about 10 minutes.
 They will soak up the rich, flavorful broth.

 Serve the pork adobado on a platter, and the beans with the dumplings in bowls.